NobilityDeviant/Wcofun.com_Downloader/README.md

 Just as a little QoL feature.
 Right click any entry to see the options.

+NOTE: This window isn't very optimized.
+It can be quite slow due to the big amount of data.
+I suggest not using the columns to sort and only use the search bar. :)

+Maybe one day I'll use Compose for the UI.

 Enjoy and have fun!

 Known Issue: This program does not support downloading 2 videos from one page.